-This intensive, online writing workshop explores the theme of Monstrous Women in literature and myth in a series of modules designed to prompt story generation over the course of 16 weeks.
-Monstrous Women II will be offered in Spring 2018 and will include the following modules: The Shifting Shapes of Animal Brides, The Seductive Allure of the Femme Fatale, Weeping Women and Tearful Prophecies, The Female Descent into Hysteria and Madness, Women’s Vengeance Unleashed, and Mayhem in Numbers and the Sacred Three.
-Registration opens November 1.
+This intensive, online writing workshop explores the theme of Monstrous Women in literature and myth in a series of modules designed to prompt story generation over the course of 14 weeks.
+Monstrous Women II will be offered in Spring 2018 and will include the following modules: The Shifting Shapes of Animal Brides, The Seductive Allure of the Femme Fatale, Weeping Women and Tearful Prophecies, The Female Descent into Hysteria and Madness, and Mayhem in Numbers and the Sacred Three.
+Registration opens July 1, 2018.
 Space is limited.

 I have been blessed with wonderful students of all abilities, many of who have gone on to publish in semi-pro and pro markets.
 As a writer, I feel that it’s important to constantly be searching for ways to improve my craft.
 I hold with this belief in my writing instruction, which is why I favor an in-depth, inquisitive critique style.
 I believe that as long as a student is open to the possibility of improvement, there is always something new to learn.

 “I love working with Carina and the Storied Imaginarium.
 The courses are carefully crafted, a blend of creativity and academia that makes a perfect storm for writing thoughtful, smart speculative fiction.
 The class format supports constructive criticism that helps me analyze my strengths and weaknesses as a writer, while pushing me to expand my horizons and write outside my comfort zone.
 More than that, Carina has in-depth knowledge of the various markets for speculative short fiction which she uses to help us revise our work.
 I am positive that without the Storied Imaginarium, I would not have the publication credits I have today.
 I look forward to our next class together!” — Claire Eliza Bartlett, author of “The Velvet Castles of the Night,” Daily Science Fiction.